Walking your dog in the dark

 Distract your cat

-Tactical distractions can sometimes work wonders!
+Tactical distractions can also help.
 You could try playing with your cat, giving them a yummy treat, brushing them (if they like that), or playing some background noise to distract them from the fireworks.

-Our top tip: We recommend playing some music, or putting on the radio or TV.
-One of the biggest reasons why cats hate fireworks is because of the loud noises.
+Our top tip: We recommend playing some music or putting on the radio or TV.
+One of the biggest reasons cats hate fireworks is because of loud noises.
 These sudden bangs can be diluted with music or the TV.

 Keep calm and carry on

 Cats are extremely perceptive.
-They will notice when you’re acting oddly.
+They’ll notice when you’re acting oddly.
 If you’re upset, frightened, or stressed, your cat is likely to pick up on it.
-If they see that the fireworks don’t bother you, it may influence their behaviour and help to reduce their stress.
-Following your cat around, or being too affectionate, can cause them to become confused and might add to their nerves if it’s not something they’re used to.
+If they see fireworks don’t bother you it may influence their behaviour and help to reduce their stress.
+Following your cat around or being too affectionate can cause them to become confused and might add to their nerves if it’s not something they’re used to.

 Don’t interact with your cat or pick them up if they’re distressed.
 When they’re upset, cats can suddenly act aggressively.
 They also take a long time to calm down.
 Try to wait until the morning before interacting with them again.